PlayStation lifetime hardware sales top 525.3 million, PS4 Pro limited edition coming

 “I would like to express my deepest gratitude for the continued support from our fans and business partners, who have all contributed to PlayStation’s rich history.
 Without our passionate community, we would not have been able to surpass this remarkable milestone of 500 million units.” said John Kodera, SIE President and CEO, in a statement.
 “PlayStation 4 Pro 500 Million Limited Edition has been created to represent our appreciation to our loyal fans.
 We will continue to make PlayStation the best place to play for all, as does our continued commitment to expanding our library of great games and variety of network services.”

-Sony will also sell a bundled Wireless Controller (Dualshock 4) 500 Million Limited Edition separately along with the Gold Wireless Headset 500 Million Limited Edition starting from August 24, 2018 in a limited quantity respectively.
+Sony will also sell a Wireless Controller (Dualshock 4) 500 Million Limited Edition separately along with the Gold Wireless Headset 500 Million Limited Edition starting from August 24, 2018, also in limited quantities.

 Since Sony has kindly shared the data, we did some calculations.
 The sales amount to 21.89 million hardware units per year since 1994.
 They also amount to 87.55 million units per generation of hardware.